 In the 1960s, Gerald Appel created the MACD or the Moving Average Convergence / Divergence.
 MACD is a powerful technical indicator that shows the difference between a fast and slow exponential moving average (EMA) of closing stock prices.22 The standard periods that Gerald Appel recommended in the 1960s are 12 and 26 days.
 The 12-day EMA is the faster one, while the 26-day is slower.

 An exponential moving average (EMA) is a moving average (MA) that allocates more weightage to the most recent data points.
 The MACD line can indicate changes in stock trends by drawing comparisons between EMAs of different periods.
 An analyst can detect minor changes in the stock’s trend while comparing the difference between a fast and slow EMA to an average.
 On the MACD chart, a nine-day EMA of the MACD is also plotted for buy and sell decisions.

-MACD helps investors to understand the strength or weakness of the trends in the price-bullish or bearish.
+MACD helps investors understand the strength or weakness of the trends in the price-bullish or bearish.
 MACD also triggers technical signals when it crosses its signal line upwards or downwards.
-These crossovers’ pace is also considered a signal to gauge if a market is overbought or oversold.
+These crossovers’ pace is also a signal to gauge whether a market is overbought or oversold.